 In Isaac Asimov’s opinion, “The easiest way to solve a problem is to deny it exists.”
 It’s a frequent belief for a number of family caregivers when their loved one receives a chronic disease diagnosis, such as dementia.
-The Santa Barbara elder care experts at Complete Care At Home believe that even though this could instill some level of comfort in thinking that life can go forward as it always has, if only we refuse to admit this new reality, the truth is that acknowledgement is essential to obtaining necessary support.
+The Complete Care At Home caregivers serving Santa Barbara and surrounding communities believe that even though this could instill some level of comfort in thinking that life can go forward as it always has, if only we refuse to admit this new reality, the truth is that acknowledgement is essential to obtaining necessary support.

 It is understandable for a family member to wish to accomplish everything possible independently to provide the care a senior loved one needs.
 Yet frequently in the crux of denial are thoughts of guilt, helplessness, and in some cases incompetence in the capability to “fix things.”
 And you will find considerable benefits to be achieved – for the individual along with his or her family members – by dealing with the situation head-on, such as the chance to savor time together, and to uncover effective ways to deal with any obstacles being faced now or as the condition progresses.

 AARP provides some practical points to consider for families struggling to acknowledge a loved one’s chronic disease diagnosis: